IAMA THEATRE COMPANY

 LAND ACKNOWLEDGEMENT

-IAMA Theatre Company is based in Los Angeles on the sacred site of the Tongva/Gabrielino Nations who have lived and continue to live here.
-We recognize the Tongva/Gabrielino Nations and their spiritual connection as the first stewards and the traditional caretakers of this land.
-We honor them as the first storytellers of our Los Angeles community and we thank them for their strength, perseverance and resistance.
-We respect and value the many ways their cultural heritage and beliefs continue to have significance to the living people and remind us about the sacred and spiritual relationship that has always existed here.
+IAMA Theatre Company is based in Los Angeles on the sacred site of the Gabrielino/Tongva Nation, the aboriginal tribe of the Los Angeles Basin and the true First Angelenos.
+The Gabrielino/Tongva people continue to remain in relationship with these lands through ceremony, culture, and stewardship.
+We recognize the Gabrielino/Tongva Nation as the first stewards and traditional caretakers of this land, honoring their spiritual connection to it and their role as the first storytellers of our Los Angeles community.
+We thank them for their strength, perseverance, and resistance, and we respect and value the many ways their cultural heritage and beliefs continue to hold significance to the living people.